elementor/static-html-output/README.md

 ### Localisation / translations

-Localisation has fallen behind on this project.
-I welcome anyone who can contribute some expertise in this area / help me get the project easier to translate.

-Our official [translation page](https://translate.wordpress.org/projects/wp-plugins/static-html-output-plugin) on wordpress.org.
+Localisation within the plugin isn't supported.
+Rather, it's recommended to use a browser extension if you need help translating the UI or you can run our documentation pages through any translation service.

 ## Support

-Please [raise an issue](https://github.com/statichtmloutput/statichtmloutput-v6/issues/new) here on GitHub or on the plugin's [support forum](https://forum.statichtmloutput.com).
+Please [raise an issue](https://github.com/WP2Static/static-html-output-plugin/issues/new) here on GitHub or on the plugin's [support forum](https://forum.statichtmloutput.com).

 ## Notes

 When cloning the repo for direct use, clone it into a dir named after the official WP plugin's slug, `static-html-output-plugin`, this will make life easier.

-Leon

-leon@statichtmloutput.com